 A 1.2.2 Over / Under Voltage

-In addition to the EN 50438 over / under voltage tests the tests in this paragraph shall be undertaken.

-The Interface Protection shall be tested by operating the Controller in parallel with a variable AC test supply, as an example see Figure A1.1.
+The Micro-generator shall be tested by operating the Micro-generator in parallel with a variable AC test supply, as an example see Figure A1.1.
 Correct protection and ride-through operation shall be confirmed.
-The set points for over and under voltage at which the Interface Protection Inverter disconnects from the supply will be established by varying the AC supply voltage.
+The set points for over and under voltage at which the Micro-generator disconnects from the supply will be established by varying the AC supply voltage.
 The disconnect sequence should be initiated when the network conditions mean the protection should trip in accordance with the settings in Table 2, otherwise normal operation should continue.

 To establish the certified trip voltage, the test voltage should be applied in steps of ± 0.5% of setting for a duration that is longer than the trip time delay, for example 1 s in the case of a delay setting of 0.5 s.
 It will be necessary to carry out five tests for each trip setting.
 The test voltage at which this trip occurred is to be recorded as the certified trip voltage.

 To establish the certified trip time, the test voltage should be applied starting from ± 1.8% below the certified trip voltage in a step of at least ± 0.5% of setting for a duration that is longer than the trip time delay, for example 1 s in the case of a delay setting of 0.5 s.
-Where the Interface Protection functionality is implemented in the Controller it will be necessary to carry out five tests for each trip setting.
+Where the Interface Protection functionality is implemented in the Micro-generator it will be necessary to carry out five tests for each trip setting.
 The longest trip time is to be recorded as the certified trip time.

 For example to test overvoltage setting stage 1 which is required to be set at nominally 262.2 V the circuit can be set up as shown below and the voltage adjusted to 254.2 V. In integrated designs where there is no separate way of establishing that the Micro-generator is disconnected, the Micro-generator should be powered up to export a measurable amount of energy so that it can be confirmed that the Micro-generator has ceased to output energy.
 The variable voltage supply is then increased in steps of no more than 0.5% of nominal (1.15 V) maintaining the voltage for at least 1.5 s (trip time plus 0.5 s) at each voltage level.
 At each voltage level confirmation that the Micro-generator has not tripped after the time delay is required to be taken.
 At the voltage level at which a trip occurs then this should be recorded as the provisional trip voltage.
 Additional tests just below and if necessary just above the provisional trip voltage will allow the actual trip voltage to be established on a repeatable basis.
 This value should be recorded.
 For the sake of this example the actual trip level is assumed to have been established as being 261 V. The variable voltage supply should be set to 257 V, the Micro-generator set to produce a measurable output (if necessary) and then the voltage raised to 265 V in a single step.
 The time from the step change to the disconnection of the Micro-generator should be recorded as the trip time.